1

 Subscribe to our blog:

-According to a recent GitHub survey, 92% of developers polled said they are already actively using coding assistants powered by artificial intelligence (AI).
+According to our 2024 State of Software Quality survey, 64% of developers have already integrated artificial intelligence (AI) into their code production workflows, and 62% use AI to review their code.
 AI-assisted software development is not the wave of the future, it’s a reality of the present.

 But as with all new technologies, immediate expectations need to be tempered, and outcomes must be closely studied before investing in them.